Why Did I Create This Home Learning Space?

 Looking to make home learning successful?
 You’ve got to check out these 5 Helpful Strategies for Successful Home Learning!

-On the bottom of the weekly snapshot, I added a little motivation.
+At the bottom of the weekly snapshot, I added a little motivation.
 I put a FREE prize in the circle, and I covered it up with a sticker.
 Logan is itching to scratch his off!
 They’re both so excited.
 The prizes are:

 - sleepover in the living room